 Stephen continued to write entertainment pieces during this time, including interviews with Joan Jett, The Ramones, Henry Rollins, Rick Springfield, Alan Ruck and Bill Plympton.
 He has recently contributed articles to Maxim Magazine, Inlander Magazine and Bluegrass Standard Magazine.
 He served as the weekly curator of the 80sOnVEVO page on YouTube and VEVO.com’s Throwback Thursday playlist, and served as on-air music correspondent for NTN24 Latin America, based in New York.

 He also founded the punk band The Knuckle Sandwiches that played gigs in NYC at venues like Arlene’s Grocery, Lakeside Lounge, Pussycat Lounge and the legendary CBGB’s.
 In addition, he competed on VH1′s “Name That Video” game show and won the Grand Prize: a fully loaded Toyota 4×4 and Rolling Stone Magazine’s 100 Greatest Albums of Rock and Roll.
-He sold the SUV to pay off his student loans.
-Those endless hours of watching TV are not a waste of time, believe me.
+He sold the SUV to pay off his student loans, much to the chagrin of his parents who do not accept this victory as adequate defense of watching MTV for hours on end during his high school years.

 Stephen has also worked to further charitable causes.
 He produced the 9/11 charity CD “New Rock for New York” with ten New York City bands to benefit the New York Police and Fire Widow’s and Children’s Benefit Fund.
 In the wake of Hurricane Katrina, Stephen produced three charity functions in New York City, including an event with an appearance by the band Better Than Ezra.
 Stephen also returned to the Mississippi Coast to assist in the cleanup and shoot footage of the aftermath.
 He currently serves as co-chairman of the Michael Mixon Memorial Scholarship Committee.